UK-Export-Finance/dtfs2/e2e-tests/README.md

 npm run db:migrate -w libs/common
 ```

-_.
-In a second terminal, navigate to the `e2e-tests` folder
+In a second terminal, navigate to the `e2e-tests` folder.

-_.
-Make sure you have a copy of your `.env` file within the folder for the
-service you want to test. (e.g. if you want to test the `gef` service, copy
-your top level `.env` file into the `./gef` directory)
+\*.Ensure that the .env is copied into each child directory in `e2e-tests`:

+- ./e2e-tests/portal
+- ./e2e-tests/gef
+- ./e2e-tests/ukef
+- ./e2e-tests/tfm

 \*.
-Run one of the following commands to start Cypress:
+Then each E2E suite can be run from the `e2e-tests` directory by selecting the project, e.g `--project=tfm`

 ### **Running the E2E tests using the GUI**